cloudnative-pg/ciclops/DEVELOPERS_DEVELOPERS_DEVELOPERS.md

-# building and testing locally
+# Building and testing locally

 The `ciclops` GitHub Action runs using a Docker container that encapsulates the Python script that does the CI test analysis.